-At that meeting, a blueprint for the control and administration of college athletics under the direction of appointed faculty representatives was outlined.
+At that meeting, a blueprint for the administration of college athletics under the direction of appointed faculty representatives was outlined.
 The presidents' first known action "restricted eligibility for athletics to bonafide, full-time students who were not delinquent in their studies."
-That important legislation, along with other legislation that would follow in the coming years, served as the primary building block for amateur intercollegiate athletics.
+That important legislation, along with other legislation that would follow in the coming years, served as the primary building block for intercollegiate athletics.

 As the 1900s opened, faculty representatives established rules for intercollegiate athletics that were novel for the time.
 As early as 1904, the faculty approved legislation that required eligible athletes to meet entrance requirements and to have completed a full year's work, along with having one year of residence.

-Coupling the academic goals set forth by the leaders of the charter members of the conference and their steadfast commitment to athletics, the conference instituted the Medal of Honor in 1915.
+One of the conference's proudest traditions began in 1902 when Michigan took on Stanford in the Rose Bowl, the nation's first bowl game.
+Big Ten teams only appeared in Pasadena twice before the conference signed an exclusive contract with the Tournament of Roses in 1946, making it the first bowl game with permanent conference affiliations.
+But Michigan's appearance in 1902 cultivated a relationship that has endured for more than a century.
+In January 2014, Michigan State defeated Stanford in the 100th Rose Bowl Game.
+Coupling the academic goals set forth by the leaders of the charter members of the conference and their steadfast commitment to athletics, the conference instituted the Big Ten Medal of Honor in 1915.
 It is awarded annually by each conference institution to a student of the graduating class who has attained the greatest proficiency in scholarship and athletics.
-It is the most prestigious honor a conference student-athlete can receive.
+For more than 100 years, it has been the most prestigious honor a student competing in Big Ten athletics can receive.

 In 1955, the Big Ten formulated a revenue-sharing model designed to pool all football television rights of its members and share those proceeds equally.
 The conference and its members continue to utilize a revenue-sharing model, dividing media rights, bowl payouts and other profits among all conference institutions.